 You definitely will need some pretty hair accessories to ‘decorate’ your beautiful fro.
 You can purchase them at your local beauty shop or make some yourself!

 8. Learn how to style your hair

 Contrary to public opinion, there are a number of diverse ways to style your TWA.
+Our Curl Defining Gel will definitely make those curls pop!
 I’ve lined up a few tutorials here.
 Check them out!

 9. Subscribe to this blog!

 Yes!
 This the most important tip.
 You need to subscribe so you can get hair advice, tips and product reviews delivered to you as soon as they are posted.
 Please click here to subscribe.

 10. Don’t pay attention to the haters!
 Rock your fro with pride!!